Koc Holding revokes pact with Ford, LG Energy Solution for Turkey battery JV

 "Ford and Koc Holding will remain committed to support electric vehicle production at Ford Otosan's Kocaeli Plant and will evaluate potential battery cell investments in the future in line with the dynamics of the electric vehicle market," it said.

+There are concerns of higher financing costs from a rise in interest rates and sputtering growth in major economies such as China and Europe will impact car buyers.

+LGES has production sites in the United States, South Korea, China, Poland, Indonesia and Canada.

-(Reporting by Ebru Tuncay, Writing by Huseyin Hayatsever; Editing by Chizu Nomiyama)
+(Reporting by Ebru Tuncay in Ankara and Heekyong Yang in Seoul, Writing by Huseyin Hayatsever; Editing by Chizu Nomiyama and Diane Craft)